dhutapratama/docs/localization.md

 <a name="introduction"></a>
 ## Introduction

-Laravel's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.
+Lets's localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

-Laravel provides two ways to manage translation strings.
+Lets provides two ways to manage translation strings.
 First, language strings may be stored in files within the `lang` directory.
 Within this directory, there may be subdirectories for each language supported by the application.
-This is the approach Laravel uses to manage translation strings for built-in Laravel features such as validation error messages:
+This is the approach Lets uses to manage translation strings for built-in Lets features such as validation error messages:

     /lang
         /en